 Ask your tech team to think more whether it’s really needed to use those paid add ons.
 Ask them to think for alternatives or build their own solution instead of relying too much on paid add ons.
 Based on my experience, this can save your costs considerably.

-For staging app or test app, always aim for free dyno.
+For staging app or test app, always aim for the free dyno.

-If possible, never had any more costs on those staging app or test app except those apps need important function where paid add ons is mandatory.
-Example case is if your Rails app depends on "thinking-sphinx" gem for the searching function.
-On Heroku, you need "flying-sphinx" add ons to make it works.
+If possible, never had any more costs on those staging apps or test apps except those apps need important functions where paid add ons is mandatory.
+An example case is if your Rails app depends on “thinking-sphinx” gem for the searching function.
+On Heroku, you need “flying-sphinx” add ons to make it works.

 Maximize your team ability.

-If your team had capability to set up, maintain, scale, and optmize the infrastructure, then it may make sense to move your entire project out of Heroku.
-As an alternative, Digital Oceandroplet cost you $5 per month and you get a one droplet ( similar to a VPS ).
+If your team had the capability to set up, maintain, scale, and optimize the infrastructure, then it may make sense to move your entire project out of Heroku.
+As an alternative, Digital Ocean droplet cost you $5 per month and you get one droplet ( similar to a VPS ).
 If you had a guy or team with sufficient capability handling it, why not move it there?
 Another alternative is moving to AWS EC2, but here you pay as you go.
-You may ask your team to help you calculating each cost for your project, including the risk and consequences among them: Heroku, AWS, or Digital Ocean.
+You may ask your team to help you calculate each cost for your project, including the risk and consequences among them: Heroku, AWS, or Digital Ocean.